GL-Li/vimwiki/Rust_language.md

 **lifetimes basics**

-- why lifetime: when a function returns a reference type, this return depends on the reference to  one or more parameters.
-Lifetimes tell compiler that the parameters lives long enough for the returned reference.
+- why lifetime: when a function returns a reference type, this return depends on the reference to  one or more parameters that are also references (A function cannot return a reference to a owned or local variable).
+Lifetimes tell compiler that these parameters lives long enough for the returned reference.
 In other words, lifetimes prevent dangling references.

 - example:
     ```rust
     // the return is a string slice &str that depends on x and y.
 So x and y
-    // must live as long as the return.
+    // must live at lease as long as the return.
 The lifetime specifier 'a tells
     // compiler that they have the same lifetime.
     fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
         if x.len() > y.len() {